watspeed/cloud-computing-security-essentials/lab5/lab5-guide.md

 - The hardware MAC address.
 - The IP address (inet), netmask, and broadcast address.
 - The MTU (Maximum Transmission Unit) value.

-• Display more details with ifconfig
+In the output above the interface eth0 has the IPv4 address of 10.0.0.4 and IPv6 address of fe80::222::48ff:fe21:1445.

-In the output baove the interface eth0 has the IPv4 address of 10.0.0.4 and IPv6 address of fe80::222::48ff:fe21:1445.
+• Display more details with `ifconfig`

-The verbose option (-v) prints a more detailed output.
-Depending on the system, the outcome is either the same as ifconfig without arguments or slightly more in-depth.
+The verbose option (`-v`) prints a more detailed output.
+Depending on the system, the outcome is either the same as `ifconfig` without arguments or slightly more in-depth.

 ```bash
 ifconfig -v